-Photographs will be taken to evaluate the amount of study drug remaining on the subject's teeth immediately after study drug administration.
+Photographs will be taken to evaluate the application of the dental strips on the subject's molars and bicuspids immediately after study drug administration.
 The risks from taking these pictures include minor discomfort, and on rare occasions, minor bruising, cracking or bleeding of the lips.